melt-umn/melt-website/content/silver/ref/decl/occurs.md

 With type classes, we sometimes would like to abstract over any type that has an instance of some type class, which we can do by writing type class type constraints.
-Similarly, we sometimes would like to abstract over any type that has some attribute(s) occuring on it.
+Similarly, we sometimes would like to abstract over any type that has some attribute(s) occurring on it.
 This can be done using attribute occurs-on constraints, for example
 ```
 function getErrors